go-gitea/gitea/README.md

 ## Docs

-For further information or instructions how to install Gitea please take a look at our [documentation](https://docs.gitea.io/en-us/), if you can not find some specific information just head over to our [Gitter](https://gitter.im/go-gitea/gitea) channel to have a chat with us.
+For more information and instructions about how to install Gitea please look at our [documentation](https://docs.gitea.io/en-us/).
+If you cannot find some specific information, then head over to our [Gitter](https://gitter.im/go-gitea/gitea) channel to chat with us.

 ## Contributing